firepear/petrel/README.rst

     // ...then, in an eventloop elsewhere...
     select {
     case msg := <-as.Msgr:
-        // Msgr is the message channel from adminsock.
+        // Msgr is the message channel from asock.
 Handle
         // messages and error notifications here.
     case your_other_stuff:
         ...